-Victorian organisations providing services for children, including The Orange Door, must comply with the .
+Victorian organisations providing services for children, including The Orange Door, must comply with the Child Safe .
 Standard seven requires that in-scope organisations have strategies in place to promote the participation and empowerment of children.

 Young people have long expressed a wish to have more influence at the operational and system levels.
 This has resulted in some youth-focused services establishing practices for including young people in service design, planning and decision-making.
 Examples include young people being equal members of governance groups and organisational boards, and teams of young ‘consultants’ trained in advocacy and available for engagement across the service system.
 The Orange Door partners should learn from these examples, and explore opportunities to partner with these organisations and programs.

 The level of ethical oversight required and associated constraints often lead to children not being given an opportunity to contribute to service improvement and systems change.
 This is a widely acknowledged issue across government and the community services sector, and there are two pieces of work underway which aim to make it easier to safely include children in participation and partnership at the operational- and system-levels:

 - the DHHS Voice of the child project